 Istanbul, Süleymaniye Kütüphanesi, Murad Molla 1416

-Cod.: paper, 145 ff. (foliated with Hindu-Arabic numerals in pencil, overwritten with Hindu-Arabic numerals ‘3’ to ‘5’ on ff.
-4–6; the folio number ‘114’ is also used for an inlaid sheet preceding f.
+Cod.: paper, 145 ff. (foliated with Hindu-Arabic numerals in pencil, overwritten with Hindu-Arabic numerals 3 to 5 on ff.
+4–6; the folio number 114 is also used for an inserted sheet preceding f.
 114 and here referred to as 114bis; catchwords occasionally trimmed).
 Main hand: a clearly readable naskh following the exact page layout of the exemplar; almost fully dotted ductus, occasional vowel marks, shaddas and hamzas mostly provided.
-A later hand, similar to the hand of the collator, inserted f.
-114bis: almost fully dotted ductus, occasional vowel marks and hamzas, no shaddas.
-Chapter headings in black thuluth; chapter beginnings introduced by overlined bold abjad numerals in black, and subsections numbered with red overlined abjad numerals in the margins.
-Abjad and Hindu-Arabic numerals in the main text generally in red and overlined.
-Numerous diagrams, tables, figures, and a rosette (72v); diagram lines in red, abjad and occasional Hindu-Arabic numerals as well as headers in red or black.
+A later hand, similar to the hand of the collator, wrote the appendix on f.
+114bis, using red for the title and the abjad numbers.
+Chapter headings in black thuluth; chapter beginnings introduced by overlined bold abjad numerals in black, and propositions numbered with red overlined abjad numerals in the margins.
+Abjad and Hindu-Arabic numerals in the text generally in red and overlined.
+Diagrams with red lines and black geometrical points, or the other way around.
+Tables with red lines and headers and tabular values in red or black; a rosette (72v).
 Codex in very good condition; occasional water stains in the upper margins, some folios yellow or pink, particularly in the last third of the manuscript (e.g., ff.
 125, 132, 142).
-Dimensions: 205×150 mm, written area: 135×90 mm; 29 or 30 lines per page.
-Front cover made of vinaceous leather, decorated with borders, a blind tooled symmetric central mandorla with pin shaped pendants, and filled with interlace.
-Type III binding, previously type II (traces of the flap on f.
+Dimensions: 20½×15 cm, written area: 13½×9 cm; 29 or 30 lines per page.
+Front cover made of vinaceous leather, decorated with borders, a blind-tooled symmetric central mandorla with pin-shaped pendants and filled with interlace.
+Type III binding, previously type II (traces of a flap on f.
 1r).

 Cont.: astronomy. —